pixie-io/blog.px.dev/content/blog/nodepool-upgrades/index.md

 An out-of-place upgrade requires a temporary doubling of compute resources in exchange for a shorter upgrade window.
 The decrease in upgrade duration results from the parallelization of the startup time of the new upgraded nodes, as well as the minimization of the movement of the pods.
 In this strategy, pods make a single move from the old node to the new upgraded node.

-Assuming you’re okay with the temporary increase in compute resource utilization, we recommend utilizing the out-of-place upgrade strategy to decrease the amount of time you’ll need to be available to babysit the upgrade process.
+Assuming you’re okay with the temporary increase in compute resource utilization, we recommend utilizing the out-of-place upgrade strategy to speed things up.

 ## Configuring K8s Resources